 Please don’t support the abuse of those animals.
 Having a picture of a monkey sitting on your shoulder with a chain around his neck is not cute.

 Hearing the call to prayer is really something beautiful and definitely something that can be appreciated by anyone, Muslim or not.
 The first time I ever heard the call to prayer was in Istanbul, Turkey.
-I had made it into the country pretty late so my first prayer call was the super early morning one.
+I had made it into the country pretty late so my first prayer call was the super early morning one- which is kind of a fun way to wake up in a new country.

 Even though it’s the same call, I felt the one in Turkey was “prettier”.
 I think the thing with Morocco was a lot of it was broadcast through speakers and the connections weren’t always the best.
 Though like Turkey, the call goes off at slightly different times so it forms sort of a musical round, which is really neat.